ryanswalters/Norian/README.md

 network), run `scripts/setup-dev.sh` on a machine with internet first, or manually install the packages listed in `package.json`.
 After dependencies are installed you can run `npm test` and `npm run coverage` locally.
+The Wasp CLI must also be installed globally for end-to-end tests.
+If global package installation is blocked, perform the setup on a machine with internet access and copy the environment afterward.
 End-to-end tests are implemented with Playwright. `npm run e2e` will start the backend automatically if needed, but you can also run `wasp start` in another terminal and then execute the command.
 If the tests fail immediately, ensure the